wp-plugins/terms-of-use-2/readme.txt

 Tested up to: 2.9.1
 Stable tag: 1.11.3

 Forces all users (except admins) to agree to your Terms and Conditions on first login and anytime you choose to make them accept new terms.
+Alternatively require terms agreement when commenting, or before accessing specified front-end page.

 == Description ==
 Require users to accept your Terms and Conditions in several different ways: